Toufool/AutoSplit/build instructions.md

 ### All platforms

 - [Python](https://www.python.org/downloads/) 3.9+.
 - [Node](https://nodejs.org) is optional, but required for complete linting.
-Should be installed automatically.
+  - Alternatively you can install the [pyright python wrapper](https://pypi.org/project/pyright/) which has a bit of an overhead delay.
 - [VSCode](https://code.visualstudio.com/Download) is not required, but highly recommended.
   - Everything already configured in the workspace, including Run (F5) and Build (Ctrl+Shift+B) commands, default shell, and recommended extensions.
   - [PyCharm](https://www.jetbrains.com/pycharm/) is also a good Python IDE, but nothing is configured.
 If you are a PyCharm user, feel free to open a PR with all necessary workspace configurations!